chimpdev/bencan.net/README.md

-# bencan.net
+# skyhan.cloud

-This is the source code for my personal website, [bencan.net](https://bencan.net).
+This is the source code for my personal website, [skyhan.cloud](https://skyhan.cloud).
 Built with Next.js and Tailwind CSS.

 ## Table of Contents